 Addresses the issue of how blockchain technology creates new ways of doing business.
 Blockchain technology uses bitcoin cryptocurrency to create value in a virtual setting.
 By linking the blockchain with real currency and the financial system, data, as well as business processes, a new breed of products and services can be realized.
 Explores innovative and disruptive applications of the blockchain.

 INFO 7610.
 Special Topics in Natural Language Engineering Methods and Tools.
 4 Hours.

 Covers the latest techniques in natural language processing with applications to unstructured data.

 Offers elective credit for courses taken at other academic institutions.
 May be repeated without limit.

 INFO 7978.
 Independent Study.
 1-4 Hours.

 Offers work performed under individual faculty supervision.
-Prereq.
-Engineering students only.
+May be repeated without limit.